leadr-msu/photogrammetry-data-collection/index.md

 * Rotations/passes allow for modeling software to interpret parts of an object that might be obscured in one rotation but not in another
 * Separate rotations should be taken at different angles in relation to the object
   * Usually three is enough: one pass at or near eye-level with the object, one pass near 45°, and one pass at a steep angle (60°-70°)
-  * A fourth pass is sometimes required – most useful when photographing objects with a visible interior that might not be adequately captured with three rotations/passes - should be taken almost at a top-down view
+  * A fourth pass is sometimes required – most useful when photographing objects with a visible interior that might not be adequately captured with three rotations/passes
+    * This rotation should be taken almost at a top-down view

 **Adequate and appropriate lighting** – for the best photo and model results, lighting is extremely important
 * If the object is too dark, the software may not be able to differentiate separate images and fail to build the model